monopolize-all/Wave-Sim/README.md

 To run the program, first clone this repository to a local directory.

-Then run main.py from the same terminal.
+Then run main.py either from the terminal or by double clicking main.py file.

 ```
 python3 main.py